A Spectrum of Engagement: Programs at the Smithsonian National Museum of Natural History

 Immersive Learning Hub

-Transforming the museum with hands-on activities, expert-led programs, live demonstrations, and film screenings for all ages.
+Managed the execution of vibrant, full-day events, planning and facilitating the transformation of the museum space to deliver hands-on activities, expert-led programs, and film screenings for all ages.

 Sparking Curiosity